Just caught up with this week's Risk Business podcast, hosted by Maria Konnikova and Nate Silver.

 You'll also be first to know when new events are coming up.

-What is VALID about?
+What is VALID?

 Stay Let's stay in touch